web-illinois/toolkit-management/documentation/NEW_COMPONENT.md

 Because each json file is associated with a release, you will have mutiple json files.

+### What if the NPM build fails?
+* Confirm in that the NPM package that the github repository is listed as a trusted publisher.
+* Confirm that the deploy.yml script is referencing the toolkit-management version of the deploy.yml script.
+* Confirm that the package.json has the correct `"repository"` value.
+* Confirm that the package.json has a unique `"version"` value.
+* Confirm that the package.json does not have duplicate values (e.g. the `"license"` key isn't in the package.json in two locations).
+* Confirm that the package.json `exports:` section has files that are being emitted by the application.

 ## Testing

 To test your project, run the `dev` script in NPM.
 This will launch a localhost server on your machine.
 All of our sample pages are under /samples/, so you will need to go http://localhost:5173/samples/index.html (or whichever HTML page you want to access)

 [Back to the README.md document](README.md)